sarawrmas/password-generator/README.md

 # Password Generator

 ## Purpose
 This website generates a random password based on user criteria.
 After the user selects their preferred criteria using prompts and clicks the Generate button, a random password appears in the textbox.
 User may continue clicking until they are satisfied with their resulting password.
+Criteria includes:
 * A length that must be at least 8 characters long and no more than 128 characters
 * Lowercase letters
 * Uppercase letters